vahed/activity-package-technical-test/README.md

 5. Suppose the developer wants to record other types of actions that are more specific, i.e. "Task was completed by ____" how could that be implemented?
 6. What should be considered when developing the package to scale?
 7. What should happen when an event is triggered but there is no authenticated user, e.g. in a queued job?
+8. If you had more time to work on this, how would you improve it?

 ## Links that may be useful
 - https://laravel.com/docs/9.x/eloquent#events-using-closures